thealonlevi/feed-code-scanner/README.md

 │   ├── methods/
 │   │   ├── get.py                  # Handles GET requests for the webhook.
 │   │   └── post.py                 # Handles POST requests for the webhook.
 │   └── main.py                     # Entry point for the Flask application.
-├── .gitignore                      # Files and folders to ignore in Git.
+(Entry Point For Facebook's Requests) ├── .gitignore                      # Files and folders to ignore in Git.
 ├── requirements.txt                # Python dependencies for the project.
 └── README.md                       # Project documentation.